sourcetoad/node-social-feed-api/README.md

 1. In a web browser, navigate to https://accounts.google.com/o/oauth2/v2/auth?redirect_uri=YOUR_REDIRECT_URI&response_type=code&client_id=YOUR_CLIENT_IDscope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fplus.login&access_type=offline
 2. Click "Allow"
-3. In your console, you should now see an object with a field "access_token."
-If you do, you have generated your access token successfully!
+3. In your console, you should now see an object with a field "refresh_token."
 4. Copy that value and place it in your env file or equivalent.
 5. Now we will need to get the user id of the profile you want to get the feed for.
 In a web browser, navigate to https://www.googleapis.com/plus/v1/people/me?access_token=YOUR_ACCESS_TOKEN.
 You will see a field called "id."
 That is your google user id.
 Place that in your env or equivalent.
 ```javascript